 Fenton Headers and Dual Exhaust

 I've got a '35 pickup with a bit of a mongrel engine and other set up.
 The block is a '37 block but is running '36 heads (with the water pumps on the heads) and special plates/motor mounts where later water pumps would go.
-I've also had a '37 steering box put in.
-The brakes have been converted to hydraulic brakes, although that shouldn't affect how the headers fit (at least I don't think so).
+I've

 Anyway, I ordered from Fenton Headers from Red's Headers a few weeks ago and was just able to squeeze the driver's side header into place although it was touching the steering box: when I had the new steering box installed I had my mechanic put some washers under the front motor mount to provide the clearance.
 You can see the fit in the picture above.

-The other bit of preparation was moving the battery out from under the driver's seat rather than routing the exhaust under the running boards or something else.
-I ended up putting it on a battery tray in the engine compartment on the passenger side, but would be interested in suggestions on other places to put it more out of the way.
-The tray is held in place with hardware store L-brackets with a fairly heavy piece of strapping bent as a triangle bracing on one of the L-brackets.
-I put a late model Ford starter switch on the inner fender and ran a pair of wires over to the floor mounted starter switch.
+on the passenger side, but would be interested in suggestions on other places to put it more out of the way.
+The tray is held in place with hardware store L-brackets with a fairly heavy piece of strapping bent as a triangle

-Since everything seemed to fit, I sent the headers off to High Performance Coatings (no longer in business -- or at least not on the web -- but similar to Jet Hot Coatings) to get a ceramic/aluminum coating and this Monday I was able to bring the truck to a custom exhaust place to get some stainless steel pipes and mufflers installed.
+Since everything seemed to fit, I sent the headers off to High Performance Coatings (no longer in business -- or at least not on the web -- but similar to Jet Hot Coatings) to

 Oh, and of course to keep things interesting, while the exhaust was being installed, the shift lever decided it would be a good time to jump out of the gates and keep the truck stuck in second gear.
-The muffler shop guys had to push it around on to the lift, and despite having the right idea couldn't get the shifter back in correctly.
-The trick was after removing the shift lever (which is easy), making sure BOTH shifter gates were in the neutral position before putting the lever back.
+The muffler shop guys had to

 After getting the transmission back together, the 30 mile drive home was uneventful.
 The exhaust has a nice low rumble at idle, but makes itself heard if you want to when you get going.
-I was pleasantly surprised by a very mild lope at idle, just enough to let you know it's a V8, even though I have a stock cam, as far as I know.
+I was pleasantly surprised by a very mild

 Here's a close-up of one of the Megg's megaphone exhaust tips.